 Okay, so you have a regular letter size printable, and you want to use it for your Happy Planner!
 That is no problem.

-The magic percentage is 84.
+The magic number is 84.
 84%.
 That is what you need to scale the printable to in order to make it fit.
+You’ll need to get a little creative with trimming, but once your printable is scaled down to 84% it will fit perfectly in your Happy Planner.

-I have a comparison of the sizes of all Happy Planners, here, but for today we’re just resizing these to go into the Classic Happy Planner, whose pages are 7 x 9.25 inches.
+There are a few different sizes of Happy Planner, and I have a comparison of the main sizes of all Happy Planners, here, but for today we’re just resizing these to go into the Classic Happy Planner, whose pages are 7 x 9.25 inches.

 Here are the steps to resizing on my printer, your print screen may look a little different than mine, but as long as you can resize or scale the page you are good to go.

-First, you’ll open up your PDF printable in Adobe reader, or whatever program you have defaulted to open them.
+First, you’ll open up your PDF file in Adobe reader, or whatever program you have defaulted to open them.

 Then, select “print” to open up the print window.